 Building in our workplaces for a Just Transition and Energy Democracy

-PCS members are invited to apply to attend the annual PCS Green Forum scheduled to take place from 1pm Saturday 4 November to 1pm Sunday 5 November at the Novotel Hotel in Leeds.
+There are still some places available for PCS members to apply to attend the annual PCS Green Forum scheduled to take place from 1pm Saturday 4 November to 1pm Sunday 5 November at the Novotel Hotel in Leeds.
 The forum is aimed at anyone who is interested in becoming active in green issues or is already involved in green campaigning or bargaining.

 Further details and an application form is available below or by contacting Sam Mason: Sam@pcs.org.uk, telephone: 020 7801 2623